Five takeaways and fact check from Biden’s State of the Union

 The president toggles between the magnanimous bipartisan dealmaker and combative incumbent battling Republican heckling

 President Joe Biden delivered his latest State of the Union address to a divided Congress, attempting to make the case that they can work together.
-Mr Biden also tried to show that despite lingering effects from the Covid-19 pandemic, the US economy is roaring back.
+Mr Biden also tried to show that despite the lingering effects of the Covid-19 pandemic, the US economy is roaring back.

 At the same time, Mr Biden drew some lines in the sand and laid out areas where he would not compromise with the GOP.
-The presdient touted hiw record as he tested the waters for a 2024 run for the White House.
+The president touted his record as he tested the waters for a 2024 run for the White House.

 Here are five takeaways from President Joe Biden’s State of the Union address to Congress.